What does LPC Intern stand for?

-LPC Intern stand for Licensed Professional Counselor Intern
+LPC Intern stands for Licensed Professional Counselor Intern.

 Is an LPC Intern a student?

 No. An LPC Intern has completed a Master’s Degree in Counseling or a related field (sociology, psychology) that includes 48 hours of counseling related courses, and completed at least 300 hours of counseling experience known as “practicum.”
 A Master’s student working with clients to gain experience is typically referred to as a “Practicum Student.”

 What’s the difference between an LPC and an LPC Intern?

 The difference between an LPC Intern and an LPC is three-fold.